szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
   - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

-**Component 446:** Make Fireball, Sunfire, and Delayed Blast Fireball scale slightly more up to level 20
+**Component 446:** Make fireball-type spells improve more with level and/or improve explosion animations

 Fireball is such a ubiquitous spell in D&D and generally considered like a great spell to clear out groups of enemies.
 I felt that it could use some extra help at higher levels.

 - Fireball: After level 10, when damage is 10d6, an extra point of fire damage will be gained, up to 10d6+10.
 - Sunfire: After level 10, when damage is 10d6, an extra point of damage will be gained, up to 15d6+5.
 After level 15, 2 points of fire will be gained per level, up to 15d6+15.
-- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at level 13) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 18d6+20.
+- Delayed Blast Fireball: now it will start off at 13d6 (level 7 spells are gained at level 13) and then grow by 1d6+2 per level, up to 18d6+10, which then increases by +5 each level until level 20, becoming 20d8+20.
+- Dragon's Breath: minimum damage raised from 20 to 40: 20d20 → 18d10+20 fire damage

 If you think this is overpowered, consider these damage range values:

-- Skull Trap deals 20d6 at level 20 (14d6 with SCS), which is significantly more than the bonus in this component.
+- Skull Trap, another level 3 spell, deals 20d6 at level 20 (12d6 with SCS), which is significantly more than the bonus in this component.
 Comparison:
   - Skull Trap (no SCS): 20-120 damage
-  - Skull Trap (SCS): 14-84 damage
+  - Skull Trap (SCS): 12-72 damage
   - Fireball (with component): 20-70 damage
   - Fireball (without component): 10-60 damage
 - Cone of Cold, another damaging spell of level 5, deals up to 20d4+20 damage too.
 Comparison: